lnmedrano/graphql-best-practices/possible_topics.md

 ### Mutations <a name="mutations"></a>

-Name your mutations verb first.
-Then the object, or “noun,” if applicable. e.g: `createUser`.
+Name your mutations verb first, then the object or "noun". e.g: `createUser`.

 Mutations should have only one input argument, named `input`, and should have non-null, unique, input object type.
+Then you should try to nest the input object, this gives you room to easily deprecate sections of the API or add new ones.

 ### Schemas <a name="schemas"></a>